SitizenFX/fivez/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# SitizenFX Community Code of Conduct

 ## Our Pledge